Gaming (VR)

 Immersion

-Placing users in an artificial environment yet making them feel like they're right in with the action is considered immersion.
+Placing users in an artificial environment yet making them feel right in with the action is considered immersion.
 VR creates this immersive playground where the sights, sounds, and perceived feelings surround the user with the perception that they are really there.

 Latency